rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 # Environment Setup

+This guide should mirror what is needed to safely run and validate changes before merging into `dev`.

+## Local-Prod Parity Policy

+- Local setup should reflect production-relevant dependencies and configuration as closely as practical.
+- If you add/change infrastructure assumptions (env vars, integrations, runtime requirements), update this document in the same PR.
+- Do not merge setup-affecting changes without verifying local behavior end to end.

+## Pre-Merge Validation (Required)

+Before requesting review, validate from the `next/` directory:

+1. `npm run lint`
+2. `npm run test`
+3. `npm run build`
+4. `npx prisma migrate dev` (if schema changed)
+5. `npx prisma db seed` (if your change requires seeded test data)

+If any step fails, fix or document why it is intentionally skipped.

 1. Make sure you have node installed.
 You can check this by running `node -v` in your terminal.
 If you don't have node installed, you can download it [here](https://nodejs.org/en/download/).

 2. Clone or fork this repository.
 You can do this by running `git clone https://github.com/rit-sse/WebsiteTheSSEquel.git` in your terminal in the directory you want to clone the repository to.